 Authored Book: It is written by the single author or multiple authors.
 There is no page limit for a Book.

 Book Chapter: It is written by the single author or multiple authors and published as a part of an Edited Volume.
-The word limit is up to 12000 words.
 The work may be an original research on a particular subject or a specific aspect of that subject.

 Edited Volume: It is a collection of book chapters written by multiple authors and edited by one or more editors on a particular subject or a specific aspect of that subject.